 Item 30 was rated as an ANI.
 The statewide assessment revealed that although some services can be individualized the state struggles with services for children with special needs.
-Specifically, providing interpreters and Spanish speaking counseling, as well as the capacity to individualize services to address developmental, disability and cultural needs.
+Specifically, providing interpreters and Spanish speaking counseling, as well as the capacity to individualize services to address developmental, disability and cultural needs are areas of opportunity.

 The state asserts it has made progress in this area for this performance item.
 Improvements to this item are supported by the activities outlined in the Collaboration, Goal 1A and Item 29 sections.
-Progress includes continued collaboration with community partners to ensure knowledge and responsivity to community needs, and expansion of the service array through FFPSA planning and the System of Care grant (see 4.5.6 in the PIP Q6 Progress Report).
+Progress includes continued collaboration with community partners to ensure knowledge and responsivity to community needs, and expansion of the service array through FFPSA planning and the System of Care grant.